-Day 6: Xian
+Day 7: Xian Meals: B, L

-Meals included: Breakfast, Lunch

 Today, view the formidable ranks of terracotta soldiers and horses, lined up in ranks to protect the first emperor of China, Qin Shi Huang.
 The Museum of the Terracotta Warriors and Horses is located around a 1-hour drive outside of Xian.
 From the bus park to the museum entrance there is a 15-minute walk.
 There are electric carts offered by private vendors which can be organised at your own cost.
 There are no electric carts available for the return from the museum exit to the bus park.
 Within the museum area the warriors can be seen in three different 'pits', which are active archaeological digs.
-The site is

-large and, towards the summer months, can be hot outside.
+The site is large and, towards the summer months, can be hot outside.
 Sightseeing here involves approximately 2 and a half hours on foot.
-Visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made before returning to the city to cycle on the 14th century city walls, one of the best preserved urban fortifications in the country.
+Visit the Xian Art Ceramics and Lacquer Exhibition Workshop to see smaller models of the warriors being made before returning to the city to cycle on the 14th century city walls, one of the best-preserved urban fortifications in the country.
 You will need to be able to cycle for around 1 hour.
 Enjoy an evening at leisure.

-Please note: If you wish to undertake a bike ride on the Ancient City Wall, we strongly recommend wearing a helmet Destination Information Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this unearthed terracotta army holds over 7,000 soldiers, horses and chariots.
+Please note: If you wish to undertake a bike ride on the Ancient City Wall, we strongly recommend wearing a helmet.

+Terracotta Warriors - One of the most significant archaeological discoveries of the 20th century, this unearthed terracotta army holds over 7,000 soldiers, horses and chariots.
 The army was built in life-sized form by thousands of workers and designed by Emperor Qin Shi Huang to defend himself in the afterlife.

 Xian Art Ceramics and Lacquer Exhibition Workshop - See smaller versions of the enigmatic Terracotta Warriors being created at the captivating Xian Art Ceramics and Lacquer Exhibition Workshop; even purchase your own portable soldier.

-Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
+Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best-preserved urban fortifications in China.
 The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
 Follow the locals' example and hire a bike for an even better experience.

+Day 8: Pingle Meals: B, L,D

-Day 7: Xian - Pingle Meals included: Breakfast, Lunch, Dinner This morning, take the bullet train for around 4 hours to Chengdu, capital of Sichuan Province.
+This morning, take the bullet train for around 4 hours to Chengdu, capital of Sichuan Province.
 On arrival, drive 2 hours to the ancient town of Pingle, dating back to the Han Dynasty.
 Take time to walk through its maze of teahouse-lined streets before walking through Jinji's dense bamboo forest, and taking a walk across the magnificent Jinji Suspended Rope Bridge for vistas of the bamboo forest.
 Stay overnight in Pingle.

 In Pingle, you will stay at a basic guesthouse with no facilities for making meals, however, your guide will be happy to give you recommendations of the best places to eat.

-Destination Information Pingle Ancient Town - Regarded as one of the best ancient towns in Sichuan Province, Pingle Ancient Town dates back to the Han Dynasty and was a stopping point on legendary Silk Road.
+Pingle Ancient Town - Regarded as one of the best ancient towns in Sichuan Province, Pingle Ancient Town dates back to the Han Dynasty and was a stopping point on legendary Silk Road.

-Day 8: Pingle - Chengdu
+Day 9: Pingle - Chengdu

-Meals included: Lunch, Dinner

 Drive 1-2 hours to the forested Sichuanese countryside north of Chengdu.
 Here, Dujiangyan Panda Centre offers refuge to Giant Pandas with the aim to reintroduce them into the wild.
 The centre offers one of the most authentic, spacious and natural settings in the country.
 Later, explore the slopes of Mt Qingcheng, one of China's most sacred Taoist Mountains.
 Ascend by cable car to the higher slopes and take a walk around Yuecheng Lake.
 Drive to Chengdu for an overnight stay.